-HC-MOFs provide a new means of exploiting the unique optical properties of hollow waveguides, such as a broad window of transmission extending far into the infrared, and the guidance in a low refractive index material.
-This is totally impossible in conventional optical fibers.
-At the same time, when filling the hollow capillaries of HC-MOFs with liquid or gas medium, the overlap of a dissolved or suspended sample with the light field is close to unity.
+HC-MOFs provide a new means of exploiting the unique optical properties of hollow waveguides, such as a broad window of transmission extending far into the infrared, and the guidance in low refractive index materials that is totally impossible in conventional optical fibers.
+At the same time, when filling the hollow capillaries of HC-MOFs with liquid or gas medium, the overlap of a dissolved or suspended sample with the light field is close to unity giving rise to high sensitivity.
 Moreover, a series of post-processing techniques applied to the fibers improve their performance and gives a rise to new applications.